poanchen/poanchen.github.io/_posts/2019-05-18-How-to-get-an-interview-with-Microsoft-and-what-is-their-interview-process-like.md

 16:00 Last 45 mins Interview with a Software Engineer D<br>
 16:45 Forth interview finished.
 Prepare to leave soon.<br>
 17:00 Recruiter thanks everyone for coming and encourage everyone to grab a nice dinner with other candidates.<br><br>
-Note: 45 mins Interview with a Software Engineer - The interviewee would most likely ask you some kind of Algorithms and Data Structures questions where you would ask clarify questions first, talk about how your approach is, and write your working code on the whiteboard/paper, last but not least, discuss your solution's time and space complexity.
+Note: 45 mins Interview with a Software Engineer - The interviewer would most likely ask you some kind of Algorithms and Data Structures questions where you would ask clarify questions first, talk about how your approach is, and write your working code on the whiteboard/paper, last but not least, discuss your solution's time and space complexity.
 At the end, you will have opportiunity to ask them any questions.
 (Make sure you do them and ask good questions.)
 [Here](https://www.youtube.com/watch?v=XKu_SEDAykw) is what the interview might look like.

 October 16, 2019 The day after On-site interview.
 > Pack your stuff and fly back.
 Your flight might be in the afternoon, this means that you still got some time to visit the city.